tvandinther/functional-csharp/README.md

 This example shows how to use partial application to create a function that can be used to create other functions.
 This is a useful refactoring technique to reduce duplication in your code.
 In the example code I show how partial application is similar to the factory pattern but with less code and more flexibility.

+## FunctionComposition

+By using extension methods, you can define helper methods to compose functions together.
+This is useful for creating a pipeline of operations to be performed on a value.
+This concept can be extended to crazy lengths.
+Enjoy this example and see how far you can take it.

 ## HierarchicalTypes

 This example utilises inheritance to create a hierarchical type of payment methods.
 It then shows how you can use this to pattern match on the type to perform different operations based on the type of payment method.